aayla-secura/mixnmatchttp/README.md

                         File to write requests to.
 Will write to stdout if not given. (default: None)
-  -d, --debug           Enable debugging output. (default: 20)
+  -d, --debug           Enable debugging output. (default: 20) -t, --multithread     Enable multi-threading support.
+EXPERIMENTAL!
+You ma
+                        experience crashes.
+The cache has not been implemented in an MT safe way yet. (default: HTTPServer)
 ```